-- Teachers can personally attest to the problem-solving skills of the leader. - Teachers report a high degree of satisfaction with the problem-solving process established by the leader. - Teacher and/or students describe participating in problem solving led by the school leader. - Multi-tiered System of Supports (MTSS) is fully operational in classrooms. - Sub-ordinate leaders are engaged in data-based problem solving. - Other impact evidence of proficiency on this indicator.
+- Teachers can personally attest to the problem-solving skills of the leader. - Teachers report a high degree of satisfaction with the problem-solving process established by the leader. - Teacher and/or students describe participating in problem solving led by the school leader. - Multi-tiered System of Supports (MTSS) is fully operational in classrooms.

+- Reports and newsletters to stakeholders inform of problems addressed and the impact of solutions implemented. - Sub-ordinate leaders are engaged in data-based problem solving. - Other impact evidence of proficiency on this indicator. - Other leadership evidence of proficiency on this indicator.

-Scale Levels: (choose one) Whe re there is sufficient evidence to rate current profi ciency on this indicator, assign a proficiency level by checking one of the four proficiency levels below.
-If not being rated at this time, leave blank: [] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically, what has been observed that reflects current proficiency on this indicator?
+Scale Levels: (choose one) Where there is sufficient evidence to rate current proficiency on this indicator, assign a proficiency level by checking one of the four proficiency levels below.
+If not being rated at this time, leave blank:

+[] Highly Effective [] Effective [] Needs [] Unsatisfactory Improvement

+Evidence Log (Specifically, what has been observed that reflects current proficiency on this indicator?
 The examples above are illustrative and do not reflect an exclusive list of what is expected):